StefanSchroeder/Gocal/README.md

 * Events in XML configuration file
 * No other languages than English currently
 * No other 'first day of the week' than Monday
-* No adding of events to days yet.

 Why not using PCal?
 Postscript is obsolete.